kolkul/kolkul.github.io/README.md

 * An interesting task was to use a 3D model of a game character in the main block on the marketing page.
 Unfortunately, we had to abandon it due to the workload.

 More info - https://goodface.agency/case/365games/

+## Of course, these are not all the projects I had the opportunity to work on.
+The list will grow with many interesting projects